ManChicken1911/smartscope-flame/README.md

 and then either relaunch Flame or use the hotkey Shift-Control-H-P to reload all the Python hooks.

-### Flame 2019 and below
+### Flame 2020 and 2021

-Please see the v1.1 release for compatible script and instructions.
+Please see the v1.2 release for compatible script and instructions.

 ## Configuring